 Ohio to Erie Trail

 The Ohio to Erie Trail begins on the Ohio River in downtown Cincinnati and ends on the shore of Lake Erie in Cleveland.
 It is not a "trail" per se, but a route comprised of a collection of trails and roads for a total of 326 miles across the state.
-About 83% of the route is on dedicated bike trails (as of 2018), with more trails being added every year.
+About 89% of the route is on dedicated bike trails (as of Fall 2022), with more trails being added every year.
 The Ohio to Erie Trail route follows the Ohio & Erie Canal Towpath Trail from Massillon to Cleveland, passing by our Peninsula store on the way.

 Bike Touring Resources